When people talk about hydration, most of the time it’s about what and how much athletes should drink during exercise.

 - You can’t preload anywhere near as effectively with weaker sports drinks as you’ll lose a large proportion of the fluid as urine.
 Or it’ll slosh around in your stomach without being properly absorbed.

 If you’re looking for a way to optimize your performance then testing sodium preloading is definitely worth a try.
-If you have any questions about how to preload effectively or need help optimising your approach, drop us an email.
+If you have any questions about how to preload effectively or need help optimizing your approach, drop us an email.

 Oh and if you decide you’d like to use our all-natural, multi-strength electrolytes to personalize your hydration strategy, just use the code TRAININGPEAKS to get 15 percent off your first order.